Knight of Justice

 The Knights of Justice or Professed Knights, form the first of the three classes of members of the Sovereign Military Order of Malta together with the professed conventual chaplains.
 They make vows of poverty, chastity, and obedience.
-"They are religious in all respects and they comply with the universal and particular norms that concern them."
+According to the Order's Code, "they are religious in all respects and they comply with the universal and particular norms that concern them."

 The religious superior of the Knights of Justice, under the Prince and Grand Master, is the Grand Commander, currently Fra' Emmanuel Rousseau.
 Most Knights of Justice are members of a Priory or Subpriory.

 All Knights of Justice have the title Fra' (an abbreviation for the Latin word frater meaning brother).
 They are divided into the following ranks: